orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

   the default for both GCC and Clang and is the default for most open source C++ projects in 2025.
 A LTS compiler should be used as the systemwide default to maximize performance and compatibility.
-* The rolling compilers have the up-to-date implementation of the edition of the C++ standard,  increased feature coverage for the edition of the standard, usually have the minimum required feature set to build most projects for that standard on this overlay.
+* The rolling compilers have the up-to-date implementation of the C++ standard, increased feature coverage of the standard, usually have the minimum required feature set to build most projects for that standard on this overlay.
 The minimum GCC/Clang version used per rolling standard in this overlay minimizes incomplete coverage to avoid missing support errors.
 The consequences of using the rolling compiler as the systemwide default is that it will lock out access for GPU acceleration which is orders of magnitude faster than CPU in certain use case scenarios.
+The typical use case for using rolling compilers it to take advantage of the gimmicks of newer CPUs instruction sets or access to newer microarchitectures at the cost of access to faster GPU AI inference or processing.
+Rolling should not be used in packages where GPU is an option.
-* Ebuild testing and development defaults on this overlay are currently set to GCC 13, GCC 15, Clang 18, Clang 19, Python 3.11.
+* Ebuild testing and development defaults on this overlay are currently set to GCC 13, Clang 19 for LTS; GCC 15, Clang 20 for rolling.
 * CUDA 11.8 is not recommended because of version inconsistency between distro's cuDNN ebuild and pyTorch version recommendations.
 This CUDA version is limited to using GCC 11 only on this overlay.